Andromeda XXXVI: discovery of a new ultra-faint dwarf galaxy towards M31: Characterising And XXXVI

 where $x_{0}$ and $y_{0}$ are coordinates for the candidate's centre, $x$ and $y$ are the coordinates on the plane tangent to the sky at the centre of the field, and $\theta$ is the position angle of the major axis.
 Throughout the analysis we describe the background contamination $\Sigma_{b}$ as constant. $\Sigma_{b}$ is determined by subtracting dwarf galaxy stars (calculated using equation \ref{eq:density profile}) from the total number of possible member stars:

 Finally, we combine these equations \ref{eq:density profile}, \ref{eq:radial profile} and \ref{eq:background} to construct the likelihood function to be sampled by \verb|EMCEE|:

 The \verb|EMCEE| sampler employs an iterative, Bayesian Markov chain Monte Carlo (MCMC) approach.
 We only feed in sources that fall within a colour range of $ -0.2 < g_{0} - r_{0} < 1.6$ and above our completeness magnitude cuts of $g_{0} < 25.5$, $r_{0} < 25$.
 To avoid over-constraining the solution we use broad, uniform flat priors- we set 0.5 arcmin for the half-light radius, $\pm1$ arcmin for the central RA and Dec, $0 < \theta < \pi$ for the ellipticity and $N_{*} \geq 0$.
 We also use 12 walkers, over a total of 30,000 iterations, with a burning stage of 20,000.
 In the Appendix Fig. \ref{fig:mcmc} we present the final corner plot provided by \verb|EMCEE|.
 And XXXVI is localised at RA = 19.168 and Dec = 47.656, with half-light radius $r_h = 0.284 ^{+0.132}_{-0.084}$ arcmin, ellipticity $\epsilon = 0.015^{+0.032}_{-0.012}$, position angle of the major axis $\theta = 78.6^{+29.7}_{-28.5}$ degrees and the number of stars $N_\mathrm{*} = 46^{+14}_{-11}$ corresponding to our CMD selection.
+The structural parameters obtained from \verb|EMCEE| are summarised in Table \ref{tab:mcmc_results}.